 Healthcare services are available in nearby towns.
 Medical care is usually obtained at one of the area facilities including Grace Cottage Hospital in Townshend or the Mountain Valley Medical Clinic in Londonderry.
-The Mountain Valley Medical Clinic is a non-profit organization that is supported by its own fundraising, volunteers, and community stipends and fees.
-Other health services in the area include the Ellsworth Home Health Agency, Visiting Nurses Alliance and Health Care and Rehabilitation Services of Southeastern Vermont along with nearby regional hospitals in Springfield, Brattleboro, and Lebanon, New Hampshire.
+The Mountain Valley Medical Clinic part of Springfield Hospital is a that is supported by its own fundraising, volunteers, and community stipends and fees.
+Other health services in the area include the Visiting Nurses and Hospice of Vermont and New Hampshire(VNH) and the Health Care and Rehabilitation Services of Southeastern Vermont along with nearby regional hospitals in Bennington, Springfield, Brattleboro, Keene, New Hampshire and Lebanon, New Hampshire.
+Ambulance service is provided by Londonderry Rescue Squad, Inc. and Rescue, Inc. in West Townshend.